AntonioModer/adonaac.github.io/source/documentation/tilemap/index.markdown

 Possible settings:

+*   {% param area %}: the area/level this tilemap belongs to, defaults to the {% string Default %} area created by the engine
 *   {% param padding %}: horizontal and vertical padding in pixels between each tile

 It's also possible to use multiple tilesets for one tilemap.
 In this case, the number identifiers for the tiles